Country guides Asia

 Kanchanaburi

-Located 89 miles (143km) west of Bangkok, the town of Kanchanaburi has secured its position of infamy as the original site of the Bridge Over The River Kwai, where during World War…
+Located 89 miles (143km) west of Bangkok, the town of Kanchanaburi is infamous as the original site of the Bridge Over The River Kwai, where during World War II Allied prisoners of…

 Kanchanaburi

-Located 89 miles (143km) west of Bangkok, the town of Kanchanaburi has secured its position of infamy as the original site of the Bridge Over The River Kwai, where during World War II Allied prisoners of war were used by the Japanese to build the Death Railway, killing thousands in the process.
+Located 89 miles (143km) west of Bangkok, the town of Kanchanaburi is infamous as the original site of the Bridge Over The River Kwai, where during World War II Allied prisoners of war were used by the Japanese to build the Death Railway, with thousands dying in the process.
 With its modern hotels and welcoming air, Kanchanaburi seems an unlikely setting, but the bridge is still in use and the graves of the Allied soldiers are testament to the town's unfortunate past.
-Worth a visit is the JEATH (Japan, England, Australia, America, Thailand and Holland) War Museum in Kanchanaburi, which recounts experiences in the Japanese POW camps during the War.
+The JEATH (Japan, England, Australia, America, Thailand and Holland) War Museum in Kanchanaburi is worth a visit as it recounts experiences in the Japanese POW camps during the War.
 The Sai Yok Yai Waterfall in the Sai Yok National Park is a place of idyllic beauty and makes a good excursion from Kanchanaburi; the falls are widely celebrated in Thai poetry and songs.
 The turquoise waters of Erawan Falls are also reachable from Kanchanaburi, and make for an interesting day trip.

 Koh Tao